What credit score do you need for car finance?

 4. Personal loan

-Factors in car loan approval
+Factors in car finance approval

 A credit score is the main and primary indicator of the borrower's estimation.
 The following factors are also of great importance and are studied by lenders.